harrisonlab/phytophthora_fragariae/README.md

 With EER:
 P.fragariae - A4
 The number of ORF RxLRs overlapping Augustus RxLRs:
-203
+195
 The number of Augustus RxLRs overlapping ORF RxLRs:
-202
+195
 The number of RxLRs unique to ORF models:
-94
+102
 The number of RxLRs unique to Augustus models:
-26
+38
 The total number of putative RxLRs are:
-326
+339
 The number of sequences extracted is
-326
+339
 P.fragariae - Bc1
 The number of ORF RxLRs overlapping Augustus RxLRs:
-204
+203
 The number of Augustus RxLRs overlapping ORF RxLRs:
-204
+203
 The number of RxLRs unique to ORF models:
-93
+94
 The number of RxLRs unique to Augustus models:
-27
+36
 The total number of putative RxLRs are:
-328
+336
 The number of sequences extracted is
-328
+336
 P.fragariae - Bc16
 The number of ORF RxLRs overlapping Augustus RxLRs:
-225
+222
 The number of Augustus RxLRs overlapping ORF RxLRs:
-225
+220
 The number of RxLRs unique to ORF models:
-100
+103
 The number of RxLRs unique to Augustus models:
-38
+40
 The total number of putative RxLRs are:
-364
+366
 The number of sequences extracted is
-364
+366
 P.fragariae - Bc23
 The number of ORF RxLRs overlapping Augustus RxLRs:
-213
+195
 The number of Augustus RxLRs overlapping ORF RxLRs:
-213
+195
 The number of RxLRs unique to ORF models:
-89
+107
 The number of RxLRs unique to Augustus models:
-30
+33
 The total number of putative RxLRs are:
-334
+336
 The number of sequences extracted is
-334
+336
 P.fragariae - Nov27
 The number of ORF RxLRs overlapping Augustus RxLRs:
-203
+187
 The number of Augustus RxLRs overlapping ORF RxLRs:
-203
+187
 The number of RxLRs unique to ORF models:
-94
+110
 The number of RxLRs unique to Augustus models:
-25
+35
 The total number of putative RxLRs are:
-324
+334
 The number of sequences extracted is
-324
+334
 P.fragariae - Nov5
 The number of ORF RxLRs overlapping Augustus RxLRs:
-205
+203
 The number of Augustus RxLRs overlapping ORF RxLRs:
-205
+201
 The number of RxLRs unique to ORF models:
-91
+93
 The number of RxLRs unique to Augustus models:
-28
+37
 The total number of putative RxLRs are:
-327
+334
 The number of sequences extracted is
-327
+334
 P.fragariae - Nov71
 The number of ORF RxLRs overlapping Augustus RxLRs:
-204
+199
 The number of Augustus RxLRs overlapping ORF RxLRs:
-204
+199
 The number of RxLRs unique to ORF models:
-92
+97
 The number of RxLRs unique to Augustus models:
-24
+34
 The total number of putative RxLRs are:
-322
+333
 The number of sequences extracted is
-322
+333
 P.fragariae - Nov77
 The number of ORF RxLRs overlapping Augustus RxLRs:
-193
+163
 The number of Augustus RxLRs overlapping ORF RxLRs:
-193
+162
 The number of RxLRs unique to ORF models:
-89
+119
 The number of RxLRs unique to Augustus models:
-30
+35
 The total number of putative RxLRs are:
-314
+318
 The number of sequences extracted is
-314
+318
 P.fragariae - Nov9
 The number of ORF RxLRs overlapping Augustus RxLRs:
-204
+189
 The number of Augustus RxLRs overlapping ORF RxLRs:
-204
+189
 The number of RxLRs unique to ORF models:
-92
+107
 The number of RxLRs unique to Augustus models:
-25
+39
 The total number of putative RxLRs are:
-324
+336
 The number of sequences extracted is
-324
+336
 P.fragariae - ONT3
 The number of ORF RxLRs overlapping Augustus RxLRs:
-202
+192
 The number of Augustus RxLRs overlapping ORF RxLRs:
-202
+192
 The number of RxLRs unique to ORF models:
-102
+112
 The number of RxLRs unique to Augustus models:
-26
+31
 The total number of putative RxLRs are:
-332
+339
 The number of sequences extracted is
-332
+339
 P.fragariae - SCRP245_v2
 The number of ORF RxLRs overlapping Augustus RxLRs:
-203
+199
 The number of Augustus RxLRs overlapping ORF RxLRs:
-203
+199
 The number of RxLRs unique to ORF models:
-97
+101
 The number of RxLRs unique to Augustus models:
-30
+37
 The total number of putative RxLRs are:
-333
+340
 The number of sequences extracted is
-333
+340

 Without EER:
 P.fragariae - A4
 The number of ORF RxLRs overlapping Augustus RxLRs:
-329
+316
 The number of Augustus RxLRs overlapping ORF RxLRs:
-325
+313
 The number of RxLRs unique to ORF models:
-1,858
+1,871
 The number of RxLRs unique to Augustus models:
-97
+103
 The total number of putative RxLRs are:
-2,288
+2,296
 The number of sequences extracted is
-2,288
+2,296
 P.fragariae - Bc1
 The number of ORF RxLRs overlapping Augustus RxLRs:
-330
+323
 The number of Augustus RxLRs overlapping ORF RxLRs:
-326
+319
 The number of RxLRs unique to ORF models:
-1,870
+1,877
 The number of RxLRs unique to Augustus models:
-88
+93
 The total number of putative RxLRs are:
-2,294
+2,298
 The number of sequences extracted is
-2,294
+2,298
 P.fragariae - Bc16
 The number of ORF RxLRs overlapping Augustus RxLRs:
-391
+389
 The number of Augustus RxLRs overlapping ORF RxLRs:
-384
+379
 The number of RxLRs unique to ORF models:
-2,069
+2,071
 The number of RxLRs unique to Augustus models:
-119
+108
 The total number of putative RxLRs are:
-2,573
+2,563
 The number of sequences extracted is
-2,573
+2,563
 P.fragariae - Bc23
 The number of ORF RxLRs overlapping Augustus RxLRs:
-332
+311
 The number of Augustus RxLRs overlapping ORF RxLRs:
-329
+308
 The number of RxLRs unique to ORF models:
-1,872
+1,893
 The number of RxLRs unique to Augustus models:
-96
+99
 The total number of putative RxLRs are:
-2,304
+2,309
 The number of sequences extracted is
-2,304
+2,309
 P.fragariae - Nov27
 The number of ORF RxLRs overlapping Augustus RxLRs:
-327
+314
 The number of Augustus RxLRs overlapping ORF RxLRs:
-323
+310
 The number of RxLRs unique to ORF models:
-1,847
+1,860
 The number of RxLRs unique to Augustus models:
-86
+100
 The total number of putative RxLRs are:
-2,262
+2,274
 The number of sequences extracted is
-2,262
+2,274
 P.fragariae - Nov5
 The number of ORF RxLRs overlapping Augustus RxLRs:
-326
+321
 The number of Augustus RxLRs overlapping ORF RxLRs:
-323
+316
 The number of RxLRs unique to ORF models:
-1,846
+1,851
 The number of RxLRs unique to Augustus models:
-91
+98
 The total number of putative RxLRs are:
-2,271
+2,273
 The number of sequences extracted is
-2,271
+2,273
 P.fragariae - Nov71
 The number of ORF RxLRs overlapping Augustus RxLRs:
-330
+322
 The number of Augustus RxLRs overlapping ORF RxLRs:
-325
+318
 The number of RxLRs unique to ORF models:
-1,840
+1,848
 The number of RxLRs unique to Augustus models:
-92
+97
 The total number of putative RxLRs are:
-2,262
+2,268
 The number of sequences extracted is
-2,262
+2,268
 P.fragariae - Nov77
 The number of ORF RxLRs overlapping Augustus RxLRs:
-321
+290
 The number of Augustus RxLRs overlapping ORF RxLRs:
-318
+286
 The number of RxLRs unique to ORF models:
-1,846
+1,877
 The number of RxLRs unique to Augustus models:
-89
+96
 The total number of putative RxLRs are:
-2,259
+2,265
 The number of sequences extracted is
-2,259
+2,265
 P.fragariae - Nov9
 The number of ORF RxLRs overlapping Augustus RxLRs:
-327
+309
 The number of Augustus RxLRs overlapping ORF RxLRs:
-323
+304
 The number of RxLRs unique to ORF models:
-1,887
+1,905
 The number of RxLRs unique to Augustus models:
-88
+99
 The total number of putative RxLRs are:
-2,306
+2,312
 The number of sequences extracted is
-2,306
+2,312
 P.fragariae - ONT3
 The number of ORF RxLRs overlapping Augustus RxLRs:
-336
+316
 The number of Augustus RxLRs overlapping ORF RxLRs:
-332
+313
 The number of RxLRs unique to ORF models:
-1,943
+1,963
 The number of RxLRs unique to Augustus models:
-91
+94
 The total number of putative RxLRs are:
-2,376
+2,378
 The number of sequences extracted is
-2,376
+2,378
 P.fragariae - SCRP245_v2
 The number of ORF RxLRs overlapping Augustus RxLRs:
-334
+328
 The number of Augustus RxLRs overlapping ORF RxLRs:
-330
+324
 The number of RxLRs unique to ORF models:
-1,844
+1,850
 The number of RxLRs unique to Augustus models:
-93
+101
 The total number of putative RxLRs are:
-2,278
+2,284
 The number of sequences extracted is
-2,278
+2,284
 ```

 H) From ORF gene models - Hmm evidence of CRN effectors